Best Things To Do in Isle of Skye, Scotland by JetSettingFools.com

 Beach on Raasay Island, Scotland

 Sitting just across the sea to the east of Skye is the Isle of Raasay – and it is another wonderful place to visit in Scotland!
-The small island can be reached by a short and inexpensive boat ride from the Sconser Ferry Terminal.
-Schedule and Fares.

 Drinks at The Isle of Raasay Distillery, Scotland

 Visiting the island’s distillery is another one of the top Isle of Raasay things to do.
-The Isle of Raasay Distillery is just a short walk from the ferry pier and they offer engaging guided tours of their facilities – plus they have an exceptional bar with outstanding views of Skye.
+The Isle of Raasay Distillery is just a short walk from the ferry pier and they offer engaging guided tours of their facilities.
+Plus, they have an exceptional bar with outstanding views of Skye!

 Best Isle of Skye view from Isle of Raasay, Scotland